TyC Sports

-TyC Sports is an Argentine pay television sports channel co-owned by Torneos and Clarín Group, based in Buenos Aires.
-In Argentina, the channel broadcasts the Argentine B Nacional, CONMEBOL Qualifiers, Argentina national football team friendly matches, Liga Nacional de Básquet, the Argentina Open and other sports.
-Outside Argentina, the channel broadcasts the Argentine Primera División.
-It broadcasts in Spanish.
-In DirecTV Latin America watch on the channel 629, and 1629 in HD.
+TyC Sports is a pay television sports channel owned by Torneos, based in Buenos Aires, Argentina.
+The channel broadcasts the Argentine B Nacional, CONMEBOL Qualifiers, Argentina national football team friendly matches, Liga Nacional de Básquet, the Argentina Open, and other sports.
+Outside of Argentina, the channel broadcasts the Argentine Primera División.
+TyC Sports broadcasts in the Spanish language.
+In Latin America, it is available on DirecTV on channel 629, and on channel 1629 in Hi-Def.

+The Werthein Group, which controls Torneos y Competencias, announced it was acquiring the remaining 50% of TyC Sports' shares from the Clarín Group, gaining complete control of the channel; this was announced on May 28, 2026.

 Channels

-Torneos and the Clarín Group currently operate the domestic pay TV channel TyC Sports, as well as two international pay TV channels TyC Sports.
+The following television channels are considered part of TyC Sports: